nudro/nudro/README.md

 ### About Me 👋

 I'm an Adjunct Associate Professor at UMBC in Information Systems.
-My work primarily focuses on:
+My research and interests are:

 - 🎨 **Generative Adversarial Networks (GANs)**
 - 🛡️ **Adversarial Patch Attacks & Adversarial AI**